This chapter describes how to tune the Oracle JRockit JVM for low latencies.

 You can limit the compaction manually by setting a static compaction area size (

--XXcopactSetLimit).
-Neither action will not guarantee an upper bound on the compaction time, but will reduce the risk for long compaction times.
+-XXcompaction:maxReferences).
+These actions does not guarantee an upper bound on the compaction time, but reduce the risk for long compaction times.

-Be aware that if you set the compaction ratio to low, the heap slowly becomes more and more fragmented until it is impossible to find free space that is big enough for object allocation.
+Note that if you set the compaction ratio to low, the heap slowly becomes more and more fragmented until it is impossible to find free space that is big enough for object allocation.
 The heap becomes full of dark matter (basically severe fragmentation).
-When this happens, a full compaction (a compaction of the complete heap) will be done, which can result in a pause times of up to half a minute.
-Dark matter is reported for the heap in a JRA recording.
+When this happens, a compaction of the complete heap is done, which can result in a pause time of up to half a minute.
+Dark matter is reported for the heap in a Flight Recorder recording.

-option determines how much free memory should remain on the heap when a concurrent garbage collection starts.
-If the heap becomes full during the concurrent garbage collection, the Java application can’t allocate more memory until garbage collection frees some memory, which might cause the application to pause.
-While the trigger value will tune itself in runtime to prevent the heap from becoming too full, this automatic tuning might take too long.
+-XXgcTrigger option determines how much free memory should remain on the heap when a concurrent garbage collection starts.
+If the heap becomes full during the concurrent garbage collection, the Java application cannot allocate more memory until garbage collection frees some memory, which might cause the application to pause.
+While the trigger value tunes itself at run time to prevent the heap from becoming too full, this automatic tuning might take too long.
 Instead, you can use

-If the heap becomes full during the concurrent mark phase, the sweep phase will revert to parallel sweep (unless -
+If the heap becomes full during the concurrent mark phase, the sweep phase reverts to parallel sweep (unless -

 XXnoParSweep has been specified).
-If this happens frequently and the garbage collection trigger doesn't increase automatically to prevent this, use
+If this happens frequently and the garbage collection trigger does not increase automatically to prevent this, use

--XXgcTrigger to manually increase the garbage collection trigger; for example:
+-XXgcTrigger to manually increase the garbage collection trigger.

 The current value of the garbage collection trigger appears in the